shauryajauhari/shauryajauhari.github.io/_posts/2020-07-16-quality_control.markdown

 </ol>
 </span>

 <p> For illustration purposes, single-end data is a <i>not-so-bad</i> choice.
 Practically though, we are often confronted with the paired-end data.
 For both ends of a read sequence, a single-end data means that the sequence has been derived unidirectionally.
 Contrarily, for paired-end data, that sequence is derived bi-directionally.
-More condifence can be realized while working with paired-end data.
+More condifence can be achieved while working with paired-end data.
 We would encounter file names ending like _1 and _2 for sequence files for the same segment.</p>

 <p align="center">
   <img width="700" src="/assets/img/singleEndpairedEnd.png">